theobald-software/theobald-software.github.io/content/_en/board-connector/advanced-techniques/backup-and-migration.md

 2. Decide whether you need a partial or a full migration. <br> For a full migration you can restore the entire `config` directory on the different machine.
 You can alternatively restore parts of the backup, by copying e.g., only the destinations or extractions directories.
-3. Restart the [BOARD Connector Service](../server/start-server), when performing a full migration or copying the `server` directory onto the different machine.
+3. Restart the [Board Connector Service](../server/start-server), when performing a full migration or copying the `server` directory onto the different machine.

 {: .box-note }
 **Note**: When migrating to a new server, a new license file must be issued for that server.